-- Jonesville Community Schools is also a major supplier of parks and recreational opportunities to City residents. - The Hillsdale County Intermediate School District (which includes Jonesville Community Schools) provides educational services to residents and local school districts. - Local, County, State Government and Private Providers: - Hillsdale County and other nearby cities and villages, as well as some townships, maintain parks.
+- Jonesville Community Schools is also a major supplier of parks and recreational opportunities to City residents. - The Hillsdale County Intermediate School District (which includes Jonesville Community Schools) provides educational services to residents and local school districts.

 1 This is a Federal program administered locally by the State of Michigan.